 I’m not a recent graduate, can I still apply?

-Absolutely, all of our programmes are open to people of all ages and backgrounds, the salaried route is designed to be an option for career-changers with experience within and outside education.
+Absolutely, all of our programmes are open to people of all ages and backgrounds.

 I’m retaking a GCSE but I won’t know my result until the summer, can I apply now?

-You are welcome to complete the GCSE in addition to this but it would not be a condition of your offer, the equivalency test is enough to certify your qualification.
+You are welcome to complete the GCSE in addition to this but it would not be a condition of your offer, the Equivalency Test is enough to certify your qualification.
 See the Equivalency Test link below for more information.